nlewo/gremnix/README.md

 # Gremnix

-_Gremnix_ is a tool to interactively browse the references graph of Nix store paths.
+_Gremnix_ is a tool to browse the references graph of Nix store paths.

-**!!!
-Gremnix uses the `--graphml` option of `nix-store --query` command which is not yet merged:/ !!!**

 It is based on the console of [Gremlin](http://tinkerpop.apache.org/), a powerful graph traversal language.

 The following Gremlin session shows how to
 - get the roots of the graph